-a. scheduled to graduate from the ACC/VN program.

-- b. graduated within one year from a state approved vocational nursing program. - 5.
+- a. scheduled to graduate from the ACC/VN program. - b. graduated within one year from a state approved vocational nursing program. - 5.
 Complete prerequisite courses before the start of the nursing program. - 6.
 Have a cumulative GPA of 3.0 or better in nursing and nursing curriculum courses.

 Selection for Admission: Admission to the LVN-to-ADN program is competitive.
 After the application deadline, applicants are ranked primarily according to the number of completed courses in the ADN curriculum, the GPA of those courses, and HESI A2 test scores.
-Priority admission is given to applicants who: 1) achieved high standardized test scores (HESLA2); 2) earned a high grade point average in the ADN curriculum academic coursework; 3) complete ADN curriculum courses without repeating or withdrawing from courses in the last five years from the application deadline; 4) complete ADN curriculum courses at ACC; 5) hold a Bachelor's or higher degree from an accredited college or university; and 6) reside in the ACC tax district.
+Priority admission is given to applicants who: 1) achieved high standardized test scores (HESI A2); 2) earned a high grade point average in the ADN curriculum academic coursework: 3) complete ADN curriculum courses without repeating or withdrawing from courses in the last five years from the application deadline: 4) complete ADN curriculum courses at ACC; 5) hold a Bachelor's or higher degree from an accredited college or university; and 6) reside in the ACC tax district.

-Course Number Course Title Credits Prerequisites + BIOL 2401 + BIOL 2402 BIOL 2420 Anatomy & Physiology I Anatomy & Physiology II Microbiology for Non-Science Majors 4 4 4 ENGL 1301 PSYC 2301 Composition I General Psychology ა ვ P PSYC 2314 Lifespan Growth & Development 4 3 3 3 21 First Semester RNSG 1240 Professional Nursing Skills for Articulating Students 2 RNSG 1262 RNSG 1327 Clinical I - RN Transition Transition to Professional Nursing 2 3 7 Credit for Prior Learning RNSG 1219, RNSG 1523, RNSG 2504 12 12 Second Semester P + Creative Arts or Select from Creative Arts Core Curriculum or 3 ^P Language, Philosophy & Culture Select from Language, Philosophy & Culture Core Curriculum - RNSG 2514 RNSG 2462 Integrated Care of the Patient with Complex Health Care Needs Clinical III RN 5 4 12 Third Semester RNSG 2463 Clinical IV RN 4 RNSG 2435 Integrated Patient Care Management 4 8
+Course Number Course Title Credits

+Prerequisites

+△ † BIOL 2401 Anatomy & Physiology I 4

+△ † BIOL 2402 Anatomy & Physiology II 4

+[∆] BIOL 2420 Microbiology for Non-Science Majors 4 3 3

+Δ + ENGL 1301 Δ + PSYC 2301 Composition I ა ე

+General Psychology ى 0

+$^{\Delta}$ PSYC 2314 Lifespan Growth & Development 3

+21

+First Semester D (' 1N ' 01'' (A (1' 1' 01 1 1 0

+RNSG 1240 Professional Nursing Skills for Articulating Students 2

+RNSG 1262 Clinical I - RN Transition 2

+RNSG 1327 Transition to Professional Nursing 2 3 7

+7

+Credit for Prior Learning RNSG 1219, RNSG 1523, RNSG 2504 12

+12 12

+Second Semester

+† Creative Arts or Select from Creative Arts Core Curriculum or 3

+Language, Philosophy & Culture Select from Language, Philosophy & Culture Core Curriculum

+RNŠG 2514 Integrated Care of the Patient with Complex Health Care Needs 5

+RNSG 2462 Clinical III RN 5 4 12

+12

+Third Semester

+RNSG 2463 Clinical IV RN 4

+RNSG 2435 Integrated Patient Care Management 4

+8

+Total Cradita Descriped for A.A.C.
+Normalizar Total nellien. •

+iotal Credits Required for A.A.S.
+Nursing Tra Insition 60
-+ Denotes core requirement.
-Speak with Department Chair or Academic Advisor for proper course selection.

-P May be taken prior to admission to the ADN program.
+- + Denotes core requirement.
+Speak with Department Chair or Academic Advisor for proper course selection. - May be taken prior to admission to the ADN program. - Capstone Course - △ Field of Study cirriculum course

-Capstone Course

-Vocational Nursing Certificate (CIP 59.3901.)
+Vocational Nursing Certificate (CERT2) (CIP 59.3901.)